eolybq/pydocs_ai/README.md

 [![Docker](https://img.shields.io/badge/Docker-2496ED?logo=docker&logoColor=white)](#)
 [![Hugging Face](https://img.shields.io/badge/Hugging%20Face-FFD21E?logo=huggingface&logoColor=black)](https://yezdata-pydocs-ai.hf.space)

-App is **live** on Hugging Face Spaces:
+> **Stop guessing parameters.
+Start coding with confidence.** PyDocs AI is a Retrieval-Augmented Generation (RAG) assistant that grounds LLM responses in the *actual* documentation of your favorite Python libraries.
+No more invented functions, no more deprecated syntax—just accurate, context-aware answers.

+## 🚀 Try It Live
+Don't just take our word for it.
+The app is deployed and ready to help you code:
 - **[Frontend](https://yezdata-pydocs-ai.hf.space)**
 - **[API](https://yezdata-pydocs-ai-api.hf.space/docs)**

-> **Quick Summary:** A full-stack Retrieval-Augmented Generation (RAG) system designed to solve the "hallucination" problem in LLM's responses, written from scratch in Python.
-It ingests raw HTML documentation, creates semantic embeddings, and grounds LLM responses in factual data from libraries like Pandas, NumPy, and Scikit-learn.
-This allows the LLM to have the right context when asked a question about Python libraries.

 ---